parryc/thevoid/templates/leflan/language_lithuanian.md

 * kol - while
 * kol kas - so far (kol kas jam klasė labai patinka - so far he likes the class)

+## Vis vs. Dar vs. Vis Dar

+_Vis_, _dar_, and _vis dar_ all have overlapping English translations.
+For example, _vis_ and _dar_ can both be "more" and _vis dar_ and _dar_ can both be "still".
+However, there are some distinctions between the three that need to be called out:

+_dar_ can indicate more of a quanity
+: Jei būčiau alkanas, tai valgyčiau dar.
+: _If I were hungry, I would eat more._

+_vis_ can indicate more of a process, doing something over and over : Vasara ateinant, dienos vis fainesnės ir fainesnės tampa.
+: _As summer comes, the days are becoming nicer and nicer._

+_vis dar_ usually just means "still"
+: Mes vis dar planuojame mūsų kelionę į Lietuvą.
+: _We are still planning our trip to Lithuania._

+All together now!
+: Aš noriu tau dar duoti, bet jaučiuosi vis liūdnesnis ir liūdnesis, nes vis dar negaunu, kad pakankamai duočiau.
+: _I want to give you more, but I feel sadder and sadder, because I still do not have enough to give._

+**Usage Notes**

+- _vis daugiau_ is used with quanties of things, whereas _vis labiau_ is used with actions.
+- in _vis X ir X_, the following word accords with X.
+- _dar_, when meaning "more", often occurs at the end of the sentence, such as <ex>_Kalbėk dar_ ⧸ Say more</ex>.

+n.b. some old dictionaries will also show an abbreviated _da_ form for _dar_.

 ## Comparison

 Comparative ends in _-iau_, superlative ends in _-iausia_